Arjunssolanki/Nexthike_project_7_NLP_Disaster_tweet_classification/README.md

    This file consists of all the codes use to deploye the model using the flask and it use index.html saved in template.py to make connection with the flask app.

-   To run the app.py exceute the above code in the terminal: python notebook/app.py
+   To run the app.py exceute the below code in the terminal:

+   ### python notebook/app.py